VictoriaMetrics/VictoriaMetrics/README.md

     	Path to directory for cache files.
 Cache isn't saved if empty -dedup.minScrapeInterval duration
     	Leave only the first sample in every time series per each discrete interval equal to -dedup.minScrapeInterval > 0.
 See https://docs.victoriametrics.com/#deduplication for details
+  -downsampling.period array
+    	Comma-separated downsampling periods in the format 'offset:period'.
+For example, '30d:10m' instructs to leave a single sample per 10 minutes for samples older than 30 days.
+See https://docs.victoriametrics.com/#downsampling for details
+    	Supports an array of values separated by comma or specified via multiple flags.
   -enableTCP6
     	Whether to enable IPv6 for listening and dialing.
 By default only IPv4 TCP and UDP is used -envflag.enable
     	Whether to enable reading flags from environment variables additionally to command line.
 Command line flag values have priority over values from environment vars.
 Flags are read only from command line if this flag isn't set.
 See https://docs.victoriametrics.com/#environment-variables for more details
   -envflag.prefix string
-    	Prefix for environment variables if -envflag.enable is set -fs.disableMmap
+    	Prefix for environment variables if -envflag.enable is set -eula
+    	By specifying this flag, you confirm that you have an enterprise license and accept the EULA https://victoriametrics.com/assets/VM_EULA.pdf
+  -fs.disableMmap
     	Whether to use pread() instead of mmap() for reading data files.
 By default mmap() is used for 64-bit arches and pread() is used for 32-bit arches, since they cannot read data files bigger than 2^32 bytes in memory. mmap() is usually faster for reading small data chunks than pread()
   -graphiteTrimTimestamp duration